 Test your biking skills with the Michigan Mountain Mayhem cycling events.
 Advertised as “likely the hardest ride you’ll ever attempt,” these two events allow cyclists to push their prowess to the limit.
-They offer a Spring Classic the third Saturday in June, and the Gravel Grinder the last Saturday in September.
+They offer a Spring Classic on the third Saturday in June, and the Gravel Grinder on the last Saturday in September.
 Are you up for this cycling challenge?

 Soak up the sounds of local musicians at the Boyne Area Chamber’s Evenings at the Gazebo.
 These summer concerts are on Wednesdays in Old City Park and start at 6:30 pm.

 Known as the Greatest 4th In the North, Boyne City’s nationally recognized festivities are not something you want to miss!
 Read more about all the fun on our blog here.

 One of the biggest events on the lake is the Boyne Thunder race in July.
 It’s a Poker Race, which means it’s not about being the fastest boat.
 Instead, racers must reach five checkpoints on race day to collect a playing card.
 At the end of the day, the crew with the best poker hand with those five cards wins the race.
 The boats leave from Boyne city in the morning, travel across Lake Charlevoix, through the Charlevoix’s Round Lake Channel, and race across Lake Michigan, Grand Traverse Bay, and Little Traverse Bay, and come back to Boyne City to finish the race.

 In mid-July the Boyne City Farmers Market and Boyne City Main Street host a food truck rally at Veterans Park.
 There are multiple food and beverage vendors serving up amazing stuff.
 All proceeds from this event go to support the Boyne City Farmers Market.

 More Local Events